JasonG7354/TaskTracker/README.md

 # TaskTracker
 This is based on this project https://roadmap.sh/projects/task-tracker.
 CLI Python app that will track your tasks.
-This project is based on the following website: https://roadmap.sh/projects/task-tracker

 The purpose of this project is too get familiar with Python programming.
 I took a course on C, javascript and Python and programming language in 2020.
 I have not dabbled with a programming language since then.
 I also have knowledge of HTML/CSS/Javascript.
 I enjoy creating projects rather than learning from a tutorial.
 I feel like projects help you search for the answer your looking for and helps you think like a programmer.
 I plan to improve my projects once I get more knowledge and familiar with the language.
 As for now this is my first project.